Snigdha-OS/documentation/docs/introduction/introduction.md

 # Introduction

 Snigdha OS is a lightweight and highly customizable Linux distribution based on Arch and [Linux Zen Kernel](https://snigdhaos.org/blog/linux-zen-kernel/), minimalism, and focus on user-centric design.
-We are also working on [penetration distribution](https://snigdhaos.org/blog/penetartion-distro) and blackbox.
+We are also working on [penetration distribution](https://snigdhaos.org/blog/penetration-distro/) and blackbox.

+Powered by: **TONMOY INFRASTRUCTURE**

 ## 👉 Features